How ToWindows

 3. Recover the File: After scanning, Recuva will display a list of recoverable files.
 Locate your Excel file, select it, and click “Recover.”

-5. Check the “Temp” Folder to Recover Unsaved Excel (Backup) Files
+5. Check the Temp Folder for Unsaved Excel Backups

 If none of the previous methods work, you can try looking in your computer’s Temp folder for unsaved Excel files.
 These files are often stored as backups when Excel is open but not yet saved.